NepDisk/RingRacers-Noire/documentation/cvars.md

 Choices: "Off", "Pop".
 "On"

 Decides how bubbleshield bounces work.
-Pop forces 1st behaviour in any postion.
+Pop forces 1st behaviour in any position.

 #### ng_draft
 Default Value: "On"